icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Unicode name [stdRdapUnicodeNameValidation]."
 }
 ```
-8. If the JSON name _ipAddresses_ exists, the value shall pass the test IP Addresses Validation [stdRdapIpAddressesValidation] defined in this document.
+8. If the JSON name _ipAddresses_ exists, the value shall pass the test IP Addresses Validation [[stdRdapIpAddressesValidation]][id-stdRdapIpAddressesValidation] defined in this document.
 ``` json
 {
   "code": -12407,